dwoodjr/drexel-courses/GMAP 395/Module 1/GMAP 395 - ASN 1 - Brief.md

 >         - Details of your lighting setup in Unity.
 >         - Any challenges you faced and how you solved them.
 > 3. Recorded Video (5–10 Minutes):
->     - Record a video that breaks down your design process.
+>     - Record a video that breaks down your design process (use screen recording software like OBS).
 >     - The video must cover:
 >         - Procedural Operations: Explain how you created your procedural game asset.
 >         - Lighting Setup: Discuss your lighting choices in Unity, including tools and techniques used.
->         - Theme Alignment: Reflect on how your work ties into _Something from the Void_.
+>         - Theme Alignment: Reflect on how your work ties into _So What About Tommorow?_.

 > [!info] README Example Format
 >